jwtk/jjwt/README.md

 <a name="install-android"></a>
 ### Android Projects

-Android projects will want to define the following dependencies and Proguard exclusions:
+Android projects will want to define the following dependencies and Proguard exclusions, and optional BouncyCastle `Provider`:

 <a name="install-android-dependencies"></a>
 #### Dependencies